sahomelabs/jstotalrecall/README.md

 B. Get even
 Print out the numbers that are within the range of 1 - 100 Adjust your code to add a message next to even numbers only that says: "<-- is an even number"

+C. Give me Five
+For the numbers 0 - 100, print out "I found a number.
+High five!" if the number is a multiple of five Example Output: